How Kim Kardashian's Blond Hair Affects Her Beauty Routine

 Advertisement

-The great thing about platinum hair, Ariel explained, is that bold colors really pop on the skin.
+The great thing about platinum hair, Ariel explained, is that bold colours really pop on the skin.
 The only time it works against you is if you don't change your base makeup.
-"Kim normally wears a warm foundation color, but with her blond hair, it can make her look to orange," he wrote.
+"Kim normally wears a warm foundation colour, but with her blond hair, it can make her look to orange," he wrote.
 (He uses La Mer Soft Fluid Long Wear Foundation in Tan #42 when she's blond.)
-"The lighter the hair color, the more orange it will pick up, so I always make sure we stick to a true neutral for her foundation."
+"The lighter the hair colour, the more orange it will pick up, so I always make sure we stick to a true neutral for her foundation."

 Advertisement